kyrylodevshyrokov/express-movies-api/README.md

 ## Features

 - User authentication using passport-github and express-session.
-- Getting info about current top-rated/now-playing movies.
+- Getting info about current top-rated/most popular movies.
 - Filtering and searching for particular movie or actor.
 - Leaving and updating the rating for particular movie.